cerenaaa/AIR-PROPOSAL/README.md

-# [proposal-geojson maps for guest locational behavior]
+# Proposal-geojson maps for guest locational behavior

 Proposal to add Plotly (or other) maps to AIR for locational visibility on campaigns, redemptions, offer density and more.